learnitmyway/learnitmyway/content/post/learning-material-software-development.md

 ### [Introduction to Computer Science (CS50) - Harvard](https://www.edx.org/course/cs50s-introduction-to-computer-science)

 This is where I started in early 2015 and I highly recommend it.

+Mid 2019 I started to learning [data structures and algorithms with these resources](https://learnitmyway.com/learn-ds-algorithms/) in depth.

 - **Type**: Online Course at edX
 - **Length**: 100+ hours